High Blood Pressure and Older Adults

 - Exercise.
 Moderate activity, such as brisk walking or swimming, can lower high blood pressure.
 Set goals so you can exercise safely and work your way up to at least 150 minutes (2.5 hours) per week.
-Check with your doctor before starting an exercise plan if you have any health problems that are not being treated.
+Check with your doctor before starting an exercise plan if you have any health problems that aren't being treated.

 - Eat a heart-healthy diet.
 A balanced diet of vegetables, fruits, grains, protein, dairy, and oils — such as the Dietary Approaches to Stop Hypertension (DASH) eating plan — can lower your blood pressure.